PavelQuiquia/Data-Analytics/README.md

 Visualization of players 'La liga' Season 17-18

-I'll detail the steps to get some analytics of players from 'La Liga', season 17-18
+Steps to get some analytics of players from 'La Liga', season 17-18

 Using:
 Get URL from chrome